Find Affordable College Courses

 Don't have the time or the flexibility in your schedule to take traditional classes?
 Online courses may be the perfect solution for you.
 They allow independent learners to study when and where they want to while offering the rigor of in-person classes.

-For those who are interested in distance learning, GWU does offer online courses in communication and journalism for the following degree levels:
+GWU does offer online education options in communication & journalism for the following degree levels for those interested in distance learning:

 • Master’s Degree